Voyages of Christopher Columbus: Second voyage (1493–1496)

 Columbus's second voyage (Note: Omitted from this image, Columbus returned to Guadeloupe at the end of his second voyage before sailing back to Spain.)

 The stated purpose of the second voyage was to convert the Indigenous Americans to Christianity.
 Before Columbus left Spain, he was directed by Ferdinand and Isabella to maintain friendly, even loving, relations with the Natives.
 He set sail from Cádiz, Spain, on 25 September 1493.

 The fleet for the second voyage was much larger: two carracks (naos) and 15 caravels.
 The two carracks were the flagship Marigalante ("Gallant Mary") (Note: Officially known as the Santa María after the ship lost on the first voyage and also known as Capitana ("Flagship") for its role in the expedition.
-It was owned by Antonio Torres, brother of the nurse to Don Juan.) and the Gallega; the caravels were the Fraila ('the nun'), San Juan, Colina ('the hill'), Gallarda ('the gallant'), Gutierre, Bonial, Rodriga, Triana, Vieja ('the old'), Prieta ('the brown'), Gorda ('the fat'), Cardera, and Quintera.
-The Niña returned for this expedition, which also included a ship named Pinta probably identical to that from the first expedition.
+It was owned by Antonio Torres, brother of the nurse to Don Juan.) and the Gallega; the caravels were the Fraila ("the nun"), San Juan, Colina ("the hill"), Gallarda ("the gallant"), Gutierre, Bonial, Rodriga, Triana, Vieja ("the old"), Prieta ("the brown"), Gorda ("the fat"), Cardera, and Quintera.
+The Niña returned for this expedition, which also included a ship named Pinta which was probably identical to that from the first expedition.
 In addition, the expedition saw the construction of the first ship in the Americas, the Santa Cruz or India.